Health Services & Insurance

 Each country will have health services available to you, but services will vary depending upon your destination.
 For semester-long study abroad, your program provider will have information for you regarding recommended health facilities, many may be on campus.
 Regardless, they will help you navigate the health care system.

-On TREK programs your faculty directly will be able to assist you in the event that you need medical care, but you must create an account on the GEO Blue website immediately after receiving notification of enrollment.
+On TREK programs your faculty directly will be able to assist you in the event that you need medical care, but you must create an account on the Blue Cross Blue Shield: Global Solutions website immediately after receiving notification of enrollment.
 Before leaving, investigate the services available to you in each location.
 If you have questions or concerns related to a specific medical issue, visit your doctor to seek medical advice.
 It also is helpful to share your needs or concerns with the faculty leader and GEO.

 Insurance